 Remember how disappointing those Google results can be?
 Do you know what’s worse than not getting the straight answer to a straight question?
 A wrong, misleading answer.

 Lemons are a good example.
 It’s easy to think a lemon is an acid producing food because of how it tastes.
-But once it enters your body and your body utilises it, it becomes alkaline.
+But once it enters your body and your body utilizes it, it becomes alkaline.

 Speaking of lemons, they bring about amazing health benefits.
 If you are considering helping your body in maintaining an optimal pH level, you can start by drinking a glass of warm lemon water each morning before doing anything else.
 Learn more about it here.